 Dishes included a cabbage salad, chicken curry, rice, cucumber salad, steamed choko (what we would call chayote), roasted sweet potatoes, and a platter of cooked produce including two kinds of taro, a banana/plantain hybrid, and cassava.
-Dessert was fresh papaya slices and Tanna coffee.
+Dessert was fresh papaya slices and Tanna Island coffee.
 Anything we finished, Leah brought out more.
-The whole meal was served with what Leah calls lemon juice – basically lemonade, but slightly different – not as strong on either the lemon or the sugar flavors.
+Leah served the meal with what she calls lemon juice – basically lemonade, but slightly different – not as strong on either the lemon or the sugar flavors.
 David loved it.

 On our way back to the beach, we stopped at the local school to talk to the headmaster and to drop off some donations.
 We got to see the computer lab and a few classrooms.
 I met Paul, the new school teacher who will be in charge of the computer skills program.
 Paul and his partner are cruisers – they sailed their boat through the Coconut Run this year and decided they needed to stop and smell the roses.
-They are now volunteer school teachers, getting room and board for their work over the next year while their boat stays anchored in Port Resolution.
+They are volunteer school teachers, getting room and board for their work over the next year while their boat stays anchored in Port Resolution.

-Mowi and two other women were dressed (somewhat) traditionally and were prepared to make laplap, a traditional Vanuatu dish.
+Mowi and two other women were wearing (somewhat) traditional clothes and sat underneath a big banyan tree.
+They were making laplap, a traditional Vanuatu dish.
 This worked out pretty well because I’d been wanting to try it.
-The ladies used sticks to grate banana and taro, which was then mixed with shredded coconut and folded into a banana leaf.
-Then, the packet was put into a halved coconut husk.
-Then, hot rocks were put on top of the packet and the other half of the coconut was used to close the “oven”.
+The ladies used sticks to grate the banana and taro, which they then mixed with shredded coconut and folded into a banana leaf.
+Then, the ladies put the packets into halved coconut husks.
+Then, they put hot rocks on top of the packet and closed the “oven” using the other half of the coconut.
 The heated rocks cooked the laplap and 20 minutes later, we tried a taste.
 It was very similar to the lovo bread Alifreti made for us in Fiji.
 The banana flavored one was a big hit.

 While the laplap baked, the ladies showed us how to weave the dried plant into bracelets, and their kids ran around playing, screaming, and hamming it up for the cameras.
-Mowi asked for a contribution, and we gave her $500 Vatu and then were offered papaya and bananas.
+Mowi asked for a contribution, and we gave her $500 Vatu and then she offered us papaya and bananas.
 It was a small little thing, but I enjoyed it!

 That night, we had George and Liv over to have a movie night, complete with popcorn and dropping our main salon table.
 We watched the Lego Batman movie and served the kids dinner and ice cream before sending them back to their happy parents.

 Thursday we met the officials to clear out, only paying a split of the cost for the officials to get there ($6,000 Vatu split between six boats).
-On the yacht club lawn was quite a hubhub.
-We learned about two things we missed out on in Tanna that are worth knowing about.
+On the yacht club lawn was quite a hubbub.
+We learned about two things we missed out on in Tanna Island that are worth knowing about.
 Every Tuesday afternoon there is a village market, where the women sell produce, laplap, and handicrafts.
 After the market is a women’s council, where they decide on a community service project for Thursday.
 Thursday at 9 am everyone meets at the yacht club to work on the project (whatever it is).
-Afterwards, the ladies all stop for a picnic lunch, and the day we saw this, the village ladies also provided lunch at the PRYC for the cruising volunteers.
+Afterward, the ladies all stop for a picnic lunch, and the day we saw this, the village ladies also provided lunch at the PRYC for the cruising volunteers.
 We didn’t know about either of these activities until it was too late.

-Afterwards, David, Ryan, and I took off for a hike.
-We followed the road hoping it would led us to the beach without having to ford the river but no such luck.
+Afterward, David, Ryan, and I took off for a hike.
+We followed the road hoping it would lead us to the beach without having to ford the river but no such luck.
 We backtracked and forded the river to the black sand beach.
 At the far side, there are hot springs that steam up from the volcanic activity underground.
 Consequently, the beach and rocky shore smell vaguely sulfuric and are devoid of life – no crabs, coral or algae survive in the rocks near the spring.
 The water is HOT!
 On our way back, we popped by Leah’s and she served us lemon juice and snacks for $250 Vatu per person.

 I tried to alleviate it by walking around the village and sitting in the grassy field nearby (in which, by the way, I spotted several fireflies).
-Eventually I told David I couldn’t wait for diner, we had to get back to the boat.
+Eventually, I told David I couldn’t wait for dinner; we had to get back to the boat.
 Leah was very understanding (and we paid her anyway).
-She packed up what was ready and we hustled me back to Starry Horizons.
-I was very disappointed to not be able to take advantage of the clear night sky and get some photos of the stars, anchorage, and the glow from the volcano.
+She packed up what was ready.
+We hustled back to Starry Horizons.
+I was very disappointed to not be able to take advantage of the clear night sky.
+I wanted to capture some photos of the stars, the anchorage, and the glow from the volcano.

-Turns out, I wasn’t the only one feeling poorly, although I was the only one that could safely say it was a 24-hour stomach bug.
-Ryan started to feel really terrible too, and after seeking medical attention in Noumea it was discovered he had a systemic infection originating in his leg.
+Turns out, I wasn’t the only one feeling poorly.
+I was the only one that could safely say it was a 24-hour stomach bug.
+Ryan started to feel really terrible too and had to seek medical attention in Noumea.
+The doctor said he had a systemic infection originating in his leg.
 He was down for several days.
 Ryan’s crew member Ted had singlehanded just like David did.